NomicFoundation/hardhat-website/src/content/plugin-development/tutorial/config.md

 ## Using the plugin config in the network hook

-To use the config in the network hook, we just need to modify the implementation of our Hook Handler so that it looks like this:
+To use the config in the network hook, we just need to modify the implementation of our `NetworkHooks#newConnection` Hook Handler so that it looks like this:

 ```ts{8}
 const connection = await next(context);